Asking to Ask

 Offering the relevant information up-front allows more people to try to help.
 They can ask clarifying questions or offer suggestions without committing to anything more, people who don't know the specific languages or libraries you're using can offer insight, and busy experts can peek and reply without needing to tease the details out of you first.
 At minimum, you might get an idea for something you haven't tried yet.
 Often you'll end up solving the problem yourself while narrowing down the simplest test case!

-Oh, and don't snark at well-intentioned answers.
+Lastly, don't snark at well-intentioned answers.
 It's rude and discourages everyone from trying to help.